saucelabs/sauce-docs/docs/orchestrate/getting-started.md

 <b>There are 3 high level steps to using Sauce Orchestrate:</b>

-1. Package your test scripts and dependencies within a Docker Image [Go There](#step-1)
+1. Package your test scripts and dependencies within a container Image [Go There](#step-1)
 2. Push that image to a remote registry accessible by Sauce Labs [Go There](#step-2)
 3. Configure SauceCTL to run your image [Go There](#step-4)
 4. Use SauceCtl to run your tests within Sauce Orchestrate [Go There](#step-4)

 We will be using the [Sauce Labs Demo Java project](https://github.com/saucelabs-training/demo-java) to help walk through the steps.

-## 1. Create a Docker Image of Your Tests {#step-1}
+## 1. Create a Container Image of Your Tests {#step-1}

-If you are already familiar with creating Docker images then there is nothing special about doing it for Sauce Orchestrate!
+If you are already familiar with creating container images then there is nothing special about doing it for Sauce Orchestrate!
 However, if you are unfamiliar or would like a detailed walkthrough then visit our [Building Images](./building-images.md) page for a comprehensive guide on how to build an image.

 Within the demo-java project you will find a sample Dockerfile, which is a file used to define the contents of your image: